Statute of Limitations on Maritime Accident Claims in California

-The statute of limitations on filing claims covered by maritime law are relatively short so it is important that you contact The Law Offices of Preston Easley as soon as possible to learn about your rights and get sound legal advice about pursuing any financial compensation you may be entitled to receive.
+The statute of limitations on maritime accident claims in California, covered by maritime law, are relatively short so it is important that you contact The Law Offices of Preston Easley as soon as possible to learn about your rights and get sound legal advice about pursuing any financial compensation you may be entitled to receive.

 In general, the statutes of limitations for maritime law claims are: